quality icon

 Average cost of car insurance by coverage levels in Oregon

-If you don’t own a car but frequently rent one, non-owner state minimum liability coverage is the most suitable option.
-Similar to liability-only coverage, it protects property damage and bodily injury caused by another driver.
-In Oregon, the average annual cost for non-owner state minimum liability coverage is $441.
+Non-owner state minimum liability coverage is the most appropriate choice for individuals who do not own a vehicle but regularly rent one.
+Like liability-only coverage, it protects property damage and bodily injury inflicted upon another driver.
+In Oregon, the average annual cost for non-owner state minimum liability coverage stands at $441.

 Auto insurance premiums vary significantly from city to city, so drivers need to be sure they’re getting the best deal.
 Insure.com has done the research for you.
 Get more information on auto insurance rates by city below.